 This study analyzed data from the 2014 Cambodia Demographic Health Survey (CDHS).
 A total of 611 clusters (urban vs. rural) from 15,825 households with 17,578 women aged 15-49 years old were selected for the interview.
 We used weighted analysis and restricted 5,880 eligible children to the latest births aged 0-59 months.
 Multivariable logistic regression was performed using STATA V14.2 to assess the significant factors associated with U5Ms.

 Factors associated with increased odds of U5M included children born from older mothers aged 35-49 years with adjusted odds ratios (AOR=9.63, 95% CI: 1.48-32.61), low birth weight children (AOR=4.43, 95% CI: 2.32-7.35), and mothers living in rural residences (AOR=2.76, 95% CI: 1.25-6.10).
 However, children born from mothers’ reports of contraceptive use were a protective factor of U5M, with AOR= 0.30 (95% CI: 0.18-0.52).

-Older mothers, children with low birth weight and children born to mothers living in rural areas had a higher risk of U5M.
+Older mothers, children with low birth weight, and children born to mothers living in rural areas had a higher risk of U5M.
 Mothers reported using contraceptives had a reduced risk of child mortality.
-Therefore, Cambodia should consider these socio-demographic and behavioral factors when designing maternal and child health program interventions aimed at further reducing the U5M in Cambodia.
+Therefore, Cambodia should consider these socio-demographic and behavioral factors when designing maternal and child health program interventions to further reduce the U5M in Cambodia.